Internal States of Hadrons in Relativistic Reference Frames: Appendix: The Commutation Relation Between and

-Here we have already considered the subsum on the internal indexes $\xi$ with the Kronecker $\delta$-symbols that appear in paired operators.
-Please note that during the integration we returned back to the old variables
+Here we have already considered the subsum on the internal indexes $\xi$ with the Kronecker $\delta$-symbols that appears in the paired operators.
+Note, that during the integration we returned back to the old variables